butyess/retrodiff/README.md

 ## Usage

-1. Subclass `retrodiff.autodiff.Function` to create your custom functions and instantiate them.
+1. Subclass `retrodiff.Function` to create base functions (or use presets from `retrodiff.utils`).
-2. Instantiate input `Node`s objects.
+2. Make the dag function by composing `Node`s and `Function`s.
-3. Create a `Dag` passing the input nodes and the function you want.
+3. Create a `Dag` by passing the input nodes and the function you just made.
 4. Run `Dag.forward(*inputs)` and `Dag.backward()` to get output values and gradients.

 Example: